 You might find it's more worthwhile to take the time to resit, so you can take your pick of courses you’re actually interested in when you reapply.

 In the past few years, A Levels have been reformed from a ‘modular’ system into a ‘linear’ one.
 This basically means that all the course content is now assessed by exams at the end of the course.

-Under the modular system, you could resit some of your modules, such as your AS exams, so that those grades wouldn’t affect eventual grade but the shift to linear no longer allows this.
+Under the modular system, you could resit some of your modules, such as your AS exams, so that those grades wouldn’t affect eventual grades but the shift to linear no longer allows this.

-If you fail or want to improve your grade now, you’ll now need to resit the whole A Level exam the following May/June.
+If you fail or want to improve your grade now, you’ll now need to resit the whole A Level exam the following May/June (granted exams are back to their regular scheduling post-pandemic).
 However, it is possible to carry forward your coursework mark from your previous attempt, so you don’t have to redo it.

-As of 2019, most subjects have been switched over to the linear system but there were a few minority languages, such as Bengali and Punjabi, still running on the modular system.
+In 2019, most subjects were been switched over to the linear system but there were a few minority languages, such as Bengali and Punjabi, still running on the modular system.
 If you sat one of these exams in 2019 and need to resit, you will still be able to do so this year.